gottajsx/hugo-bearblog/exampleSite/content/_index.md

 # Welcome

-This is a personal blog about technology, web development, and things that catch my attention along the way.
+This is a personal blog.

-The site is intentionally minimal — no trackers, no bloat, just words on a page.
-Each page weighs in at roughly 5kb because your time and bandwidth matter.

 ---